AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 * Must use the `core/franklin/components/block/v1/block` resource type, the generic implementation of the block logic in AEM.
 * Must define the block name, which will be rendered in the block's table header.
+  * The block name is used to fetch the right style and script to decorate the block.
 * Can define a [model ID.](/help/implementing/universal-editor/field-types.md#model-structure)
+  * The model ID is a reference to the component's model, which defines the fields available to the author in the properties rail.
 * Can define a [filter ID.](/help/implementing/universal-editor/customizing.md#filtering-components)
+  * The filter ID is a reference to the component's filter, which allows to change the authoring behavior, for example by limiting which children can be added to the block or section, or which RTE features are enabled.

 All this information is stored in AEM when a block is added to a page.
+If either the resource type or block name are missing, the block will not render on the page.

 >[!WARNING]
 >
->While possible, it is not necessary to implement custom AEM components.
+>While possible, it is not necessary or recommended to implement custom AEM components.
 The components for Edge Delivery Services provided by AEM are sufficient and offer certain guard rails to ease development.
 >
->For this reason, Adobe does not recommend using custom AEM resource types.
+>The components provided by AEM render a markup that can be consumed by [helix-html2md](https://github.com/adobe/helix-html2md) when publishing to Edge Delivery Services and by [aem.js](https://github.com/adobe/aem-boilerplate/blob/main/scripts/aem.js) when loading a page in the Universal Editor.
+The markup is the stable contract between AEM and the other parts of the system, and does not allow for customizations.
+For this reason, projects must not change the components and must not use custom components.

 ### Block Structure {#block-structure}